ppy/osu-wiki/wiki/Tournaments/MWC/2023_7K/en.md

 ## Notes

-[^qualifiers-seeding]: used as the main seeding method
+[^qualifiers-seeding]: Used as the main seeding method
-[^qualifiers-tiebreaker]: used as a tiebreaker when two teams have the same average rank
+[^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same average rank